Logo, MacQueen's Quinterly

 • MacQ rarely publishes individual tanshi (i.e., micro-poems of six lines or fewer, such as haiku, senryu, tanka, kyoka, and cherita)—unless they’re ekphrastic, and preferably accompanied by the artwork which inspired them.
 Multiple tiny poems, and those which appear within longer forms such as cheribun, haibun, and tanka prose, or those within haiga, chaiga, taiga, photo-poems, etc., have a much better chance of getting published here.
 Also, linked poems, sequences, and split sequences of the aforementioned forms of micro-poetry will be happily considered.

-• No hard-core evangelism and religious proselytizing, and no spiritual intolerance, although spiritual themes are indeed encouraged at MacQ, and literary works from a range of spiritual traditions are welcomed.
+• No evangelism and religious proselytizing, and no spiritual intolerance, although spiritual themes are indeed encouraged at MacQ, and literary works from a range of spiritual traditions are welcomed.

 • No works that contain copyrighted song lyrics created by third parties—unless the author has permission in writing from the copyright holder.
 This also refers to photographs of contemporary paintings and other artworks, etc. The author must have written permission from the copyright holder before third-party lyrics and artworks can appear in MacQ.